 Finally I also realised that I was becoming more and more risk averse.
 Neurosurgery, particularly the kind of innovative surgery that I had always been involved with, takes a peculiar kind of courage.
 I had lived all of my professioanl career to the old adage that "unless you are lead dog, the view never changes".
 As epilepsy surgery has evolved, becoming more sophisticated with greater demands on surgical precision, I found it harder and harder to manage the risks involved.
 Again it was time to hand over to someone who could do so.

 However I felt it would have been inappropriate just to stop and walk away, leaving my relatively inexperienced successor to take up where I left off without any support.
 To manage the continuity of care I persuaded the trust to give me a part time contract offering my new colleague a week a month where I could assist him.
 It also gave me a chance to review some of the many patients that I had looked after for over a quarter of a century and refer them on to the appropriate sub-speciality.
 This arrangement, planned for six months was terminated after three for lack of funds.
-I am now trying to negotiate an honorary contrect so that I can continue to provide support if needed.
+I was able to negotiate an honorary contrect (unpaid) that allowed me to continue providing support for another three months.
+This was actually quite long enough.